 LEDs are made from semiconductive materials like silicon or selenium.
 They emit light themselves when current passes through the semiconductor material, allowing electricity to flow in one direction within two electrodes (anode and cathode).

-LEDs are safe, energy-efficient, durable and have low maintenance costs.
+LEDs are safe, energy-efficient, durable, various shapes like LED tube and LED bulb, and have low maintenance costs.
 That’s why they are wonderful lighting solutions for various applications such as indoor and outdoor lighting, traffic lights, lighted signs, gymnasiums, warehouses, large public areas, road lighting, and parking lots.
 They are also used for cars as headlights.

 Pros and cons